Diablo 3 coming to Nintendo Switch with Zelda-themed items this fall

-As you may have heard yesterday when the embargo was accidentally broken, Blizzard's Diablo 3 is coming to Nintendo Switch.
-Finally, you'll be able to bring the battle between good and evil...and the quest for ever-greater loot, with you on the go.
+As you may have heard Wednesday when the embargo was accidentally broken, Blizzard's Diablo 3 is coming to Nintendo Switch.
+Finally, you'll be able to bring the battle between good and evil -- and the quest for ever-greater loot -- with you on the go.
 As earlier reports suggested, the game will be available this fall for $59.99.

 Nintendo Switch fans also get a few exclusive additions to the game including a Ganondorf cosmetic armor set, Majora's Mask-inspired wings and a cucco pet.
 There's no word yet on whether smacking the cucco several times will result in a swarm of its brethren coming to attack you.